 Each Var can hold multiple values depending upon the active conditions (such as flight modes) configured.
-In the example above, the Thermal flight mode FM4 is active, so Var1 has a value of 12.8%.
-When the Speed flight mode FM5 is active, Var1 will have a value of -4.2%.
+In the example above, while the Thermal flight mode FM4 is active, Var12 has a value of 9%.
+When the Speed flight mode FM5 is active, Var12 will have a value of -3%.

-Note that a range between -10% and +15% has been set.
+Note that a range between -10% and +15% has been set to avoid values larger than desired.